 Add these jalapeno cheese crisps and suddenly everyone at the party is a low carber. 🙂

-A word on the spiciness of the dip: it really depends on the hot sauce you use.
+A word on the spiciness of the dip that accompanies these salami chips.
+It really depends on the hot sauce you use.
 I use a truly hot pepper sauce, one that’s more peppery than vinegary, so it’s quite potent.
 One tablespoon added to 1/2 cup sour cream makes it very spicy.

 So adjust the recipe based on the hot sauce you use, and on your taste buds and heat preferences.
 You could always start with 1/2 tablespoon, taste, and add more as needed.